vitormarinh0/mudanca_uso_solo/README.md

-# Análise de Mudança no Uso do Solo no Brasil
+# Projeção de Mudança no Uso do Solo no Brasil

 ![Mudanças no Uso do Solo](land_use.png)